Bachelor of Information Systems/Bachelor of Health Sciences

 Entry requirements - specific

-Applicants should have successfully completed VCE or equivalent, including a study score of at least 30 in English (ESL) or 25 in any other English.
+Applicants should have successfully completed VCE or equivalent, including a study score of at least 30 in English (EAL) or 25 in any other English.

 Credit for prior learning - general